 An operations request may be reported on by one or more operations responses.
 Additional information may be described in the parameters, personnel requirements, equipment requirements, physical asset requirements and material requirements.

 Table 167 defines the relationship roles for the operations request.
+Table 168 defines the attributes for the operations request.